cblevins/sp23-dig-stud/_pages/schedule.md

 [comment]: # (Kate Crawford and Trevor Paglen, [“Excavating AI: The Politics of Training Sets for Machine Learning"](https://excavating.ai) *The AI Now Institute, NYU* (September 19, 2019))
 [comment]: # ("Chapter 1: Visual Knowledge (or Graphesis): Is Drawing as Powerful as Computation?" in Johanna Drucker, *Visualization and Interpretation: Humanistic Approaches to Display* (MIT Press, 2020))

+*Meet with Professor Blevins for one-on-one meeting by February 17th* {: .notice--info}

 *First [Self-Assessment]({{site.baseurl}}/assignments/self-assessments) due February 19th*
 {: .notice--info}